Fusion-Power-Plant-Framework/bluemira/documentation/source/developer/logging.rst

             if loglevel == "DEBUG":
                 # Do stuff

-* For updated text (ex. progress bars) there are a few functions that do not print newlines
+* For updated text (e.g. progress bars) there are a few functions that do not print newlines

     .. code-block:: python